hikashi/TM-RRT_exploration/README.md

 Kindly refer to the video below for demostration of TM-RRT Exploration: constructing...

+## RUNNING COMMANDS
+Comments for running / executing the TM-RRT exploration

 ## ROS PARAMETER
 ros parameters for setting up the robot